JeanCarletta/HeatHack-Tech-Guide/setup-v3/internet-mode/check-connection.md

 Your ThingSpeak page might look a bit different as we have to set up each one by hand and don't always remember.

 The page has read-out of the most recent temperature received along with how long ago ThingSpeak received it.
 If you have only just turned the monitor off and on, this should be recent.
-It can sometimes take a while for the readings to appear so be patient.
-We are clarifying the delay with the service provider.
+The website usually shows the reading within a minute or two.
+Occasionally there are long delays.
+We are asking the service provider about them.

 If you don't see recent data on ThingSpeak, you probably entered the wrong password and will need to try again.